portlandcodeschool/primer/_posts/assignments/2015-03-09-02-create-your-notebook.md

 0. Estimate how much time you think this might take you.
 You have a week.
 Write the estimate down.

 0. Keep track of your time.
+We will ask you how much time you spent.

 0. Use the slack channel, your TA's, and your instructor for help if you get stuck.